SMotaal/conres/specs/Concepts.md

 <ul>

-**`1.a.1.a.` Supplementary Test Target(s)** — One or more operationally significant but logically distinct test targets meant for caliration and/or validation of the operating conditions.
+**`1.a.1.a.` Supplementary Test Target(s)** — One or more operationally significant but logically distinct test targets meant for calibration and/or validation of the operating conditions.

 </ul>